Saratoga Investment’s (SAR) “Buy” Rating Reiterated at Aegis

-Aegis reiterated their buy rating on shares of Saratoga Investment (NYSE:SAR) in a report issued on Tuesday morning, BenzingaRatingsTable reports.
-The firm currently has a $18.00 target price on the financial services provider’s stock, down from their prior target price of $28.00.
+Saratoga Investment (NYSE:SAR)‘s stock had its “buy” rating reaffirmed by equities researchers at Aegis in a research report issued on Tuesday, BenzingaRatingsTable reports.
+They currently have a $18.00 price objective on the financial services provider’s stock, down from their prior price objective of $28.00.
+Aegis’ target price would indicate a potential upside of 31.00% from the company’s previous close.

-Several other analysts have also recently commented on SAR.
-Zacks Investment Research cut Saratoga Investment from a hold rating to a sell rating in a report on Tuesday.
-LADENBURG THALM/SH SH raised Saratoga Investment from a neutral rating to a buy rating in a research note on Monday, January 13th.
-ValuEngine raised Saratoga Investment from a strong sell rating to a sell rating in a research note on Tuesday, April 14th.
-B. Riley cut their price target on Saratoga Investment from $27.50 to $21.00 and set a buy rating on the stock in a research note on Tuesday, March 24th.
-Finally, Maxim Group reaffirmed a buy rating and set a $27.00 price target on shares of Saratoga Investment in a research note on Tuesday.
-Two analysts have rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the company.
-The stock has an average rating of Hold and a consensus price target of $22.75.
+A number of other analysts also recently issued reports on SAR.
+LADENBURG THALM/SH SH raised Saratoga Investment from a “neutral” rating to a “buy” rating in a research report on Monday, January 13th.
+Maxim Group reissued a “buy” rating and issued a $27.00 target price on shares of Saratoga Investment in a research report on Tuesday.
+Zacks Investment Research downgraded Saratoga Investment from a “hold” rating to a “sell” rating in a research report on Tuesday.
+B. Riley decreased their target price on Saratoga Investment from $27.50 to $21.00 and set a “buy” rating for the company in a research report on Tuesday, March 24th.
+Finally, ValuEngine raised Saratoga Investment from a “strong sell” rating to a “sell” rating in a research report on Tuesday, April 14th.
+Two analysts have rated the stock with a sell rating, one has given a hold rating and five have given a buy rating to the company.
+Saratoga Investment currently has a consensus rating of “Hold” and a consensus target price of $22.75.

-In other news, Director George Cabell Williams III acquired 12,104 shares of the firm’s stock in a transaction that occurred on Friday, May 8th.
-The stock was acquired at an average cost of $13.01 per share, for a total transaction of $157,473.04.
-Also, CEO Christian L. Oberbeck acquired 8,000 shares of the firm’s stock in a transaction that occurred on Thursday, May 14th.
-The shares were purchased at an average price of $13.90 per share, with a total value of $111,200.00.
-Following the completion of the acquisition, the chief executive officer now owns 740,435 shares of the company’s stock, valued at approximately $10,292,046.50.
-The disclosure for this purchase can be found here.
-In the last ninety days, insiders have bought 31,901 shares of company stock worth $421,934.
-20.90% of the stock is currently owned by insiders.
+In related news, CEO Christian L. Oberbeck purchased 3,000 shares of Saratoga Investment stock in a transaction dated Monday, May 11th.
+The stock was bought at an average cost of $12.94 per share, for a total transaction of $38,820.00.
+Following the completion of the transaction, the chief executive officer now owns 736,435 shares in the company, valued at $9,529,468.90.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director George Cabell Williams III acquired 12,104 shares of the company’s stock in a transaction that occurred on Friday, May 8th.
+The shares were acquired at an average cost of $13.01 per share, with a total value of $157,473.04.
+Over the last quarter, insiders bought 31,901 shares of company stock valued at $421,934.
+20.90% of the stock is owned by company insiders.

-Several large investors have recently bought and sold shares of the stock.
-Ahrens Investment Partners LLC grew its holdings in shares of Saratoga Investment by 1.9% during the fourth quarter.
-Ahrens Investment Partners LLC now owns 22,000 shares of the financial services provider’s stock worth $549,000 after buying an additional 400 shares in the last quarter.
-Victory Capital Management Inc. grew its holdings in shares of Saratoga Investment by 35.5% during the fourth quarter.
-Victory Capital Management Inc. now owns 1,545 shares of the financial services provider’s stock worth $41,000 after buying an additional 405 shares in the last quarter.
-D.A.
-Davidson & CO. grew its holdings in shares of Saratoga Investment by 6.0% during the first quarter.
-D.A.
-Davidson & CO. now owns 15,510 shares of the financial services provider’s stock worth $179,000 after buying an additional 876 shares in the last quarter.
-Legal & General Group Plc grew its holdings in shares of Saratoga Investment by 2.2% during the first quarter.
-Legal & General Group Plc now owns 53,688 shares of the financial services provider’s stock worth $617,000 after buying an additional 1,156 shares in the last quarter.
-Finally, Tower Research Capital LLC TRC bought a new position in shares of Saratoga Investment during the fourth quarter worth about $29,000.
-Institutional investors and hedge funds own 20.69% of the company’s stock.
+A number of large investors have recently bought and sold shares of SAR.
+Radcliffe Capital Management L.P. bought a new stake in Saratoga Investment during the first quarter valued at $748,000.
+WESPAC Advisors LLC bought a new stake in Saratoga Investment during the fourth quarter valued at $1,018,000.
+Marshall Wace LLP boosted its stake in Saratoga Investment by 41.4% during the fourth quarter.
+Marshall Wace LLP now owns 100,856 shares of the financial services provider’s stock valued at $2,516,000 after buying an additional 29,540 shares during the period.
+Oxford Asset Management LLP boosted its stake in Saratoga Investment by 90.4% during the fourth quarter.
+Oxford Asset Management LLP now owns 52,539 shares of the financial services provider’s stock valued at $1,311,000 after buying an additional 24,942 shares during the period.
+Finally, Raymond James & Associates boosted its stake in Saratoga Investment by 92.3% during the fourth quarter.
+Raymond James & Associates now owns 51,727 shares of the financial services provider’s stock valued at $1,291,000 after buying an additional 24,829 shares during the period.
+20.69% of the stock is owned by institutional investors.

 Saratoga Investment Company Profile